tasm-io/tasm/functional_spec/functional_spec.md

 ### 2.3 User Characteristics and Objectives

 We expect our main users to be in the age range of 18 - 30 and interested in software engineering or pursuing a degree or career involving assembly level programming.
-Additionally we expect educational staff that are teaching assembly level programming concepts to program and share Tasm programs.
+Additionally we expect educational staff that are teaching assembly level programming concepts to program and share TASM programs.
 Our main objective for the user experience is to make the user not have to think about how they have to interact with the user interface.
 We plan on doing this by giving the user interface a sense of rhythm and habit through following standard user interface design practices.
 Additionally we plan on making the website accessible for visually impaired and color blind users.

 ### 2.4 Operating Environment